UCSC-CSE-114A/01-haskell/README.md

 sumList xs = error "TBD:sumList"
 ```

-that such that `sumList xs` returns the sum of the integer elements of
+such that `sumList xs` returns the sum of the integer elements of
 `xs`.
 Once you have implemented the function, you should get the following
 behavior at the prompt: